fritzsedlazeck/teaching_material/2024_SV_workshop_physalia/Day1.md

 ```

-You can also see that VCF file from here if you had any difficulties:
+In case you were not able to run Assemblytics, you can also see that VCF file from here if you had any difficulties:
 ```
+SURVIVOR convertAssemblytics day1_data/assembly/crypto.Assemblytics_structural_variants.bed 50 assemblytics.vcf

 grep -vc '#' day1_data/assembly/assemblytics.vcf

 grep -v '#'  day1_data/assembly/assemblytics.vcf